Gas Bottle Storage Requirements – Gas Cylinder Storage Rules

 5. Protected from Falling Over

-chained gas bottlesLPG gas bottle storage should be located so that they are not likely to be damaged or dislodged under normal use circumstances.
+chained gas bottlesLPG gas cylinder storage should be located so that they are not likely to be damaged or dislodged under normal use circumstances.

 A retention chain or strap should be used (see image).